 - First, print a copy of the criteria for your review.

 - You do not have to complete the application in one sitting.
 You will be able to save your application with a unique username and password and return to it later if needed.

 - Before submitting the application, be sure to print a copy for your records.

 - Submitted applications are final.

 - Review the link to the criteria list for each category (“PDF Application”).

 - If your organization applied in 2015 or 2016, you may use the “clone” feature.
 This feature clones the previous year’s application.
 You will still need to review and check criteria that you implemented for the current year.

 Need Help or Have Questions?

-The Center for the Advancement of Wellness at the Oklahoma State Department of Health provides assistance and consultation regarding Certified Healthy Oklahoma.
+Center for Chronic Disease Prevention and Health Promotion at the Oklahoma State Department of Health provides assistance and consultation regarding Certified Healthy Oklahoma.
 The Center can provide the following services:

 - Resources on how to implement and accomplish the required elements within each category